 Encouragement and Engagement

 Maintaining an open line of communication is vital.
 Ask your child how they feel about their caregiving experience.
-Encourage them to express their thoughts, and validate their emotions.
+Encourage them to express their feelings, and then validate their emotions.
 Engagement not only builds emotional strength but also encourages personal growth.

 Concluding Thoughts